 BitCoin will be the most power-efficient computation AND payment network in the world — bar none.

 BitCoin is truly an intricately-engineered information commodity, and this article aims to show you just one aspect of this beauty — the part of it’s design which will conserve energy.
 While explaining BitCoin’s masterful qualities which allow it to save energy, this article will shed a little more light on why today’s highly-speculative “digital gold” punters (regardless of their namebrand popularity) have missed the mark by choosing the wrong bitcoin fork.
-If you read “3 Wrights don’t make a Wrong” you’ll understand this theme: how so many saavy well-known successful folks can be so wrong for so long.
+If you read “3 Wrights don’t make a Wrong” you’ll understand this theme: how can so many saavy, well-known, successful folks be so wrong, for so long?

 Before we talk about how BitCoin saves energy, like railroads saved energy vs the horse-and-buggy wagon trains of Lewis & Clark, it’s best we start by narrowing our focus via process of elimination.
-First we’ll dismiss “cryptocurrencies” which will NOT save any energy and are inefficient NETWORKS (networks is a distinct sub-topic of technology vs CODE) as they are scaled.
-In other words, we’ll start with “Fork” first, and then we’ll analyze the only scalable fork of BitCoin to discuss why “Age-ism” has blinded the “bitcoin wastes energy” critics.
+First we’ll dismiss “cryptocurrencies” which will NOT save any energy and are inefficient NETWORKS when they are scaled.
+In other words, we’ll start with “Fork” first, and then we’ll analyze the only scalable fork of BitCoin to discuss why “Age-ism” has blinded the “bitcoin wastes energy” crowd.

 Finally, we’ll describe BitCoin’s “Proof-of-Work” in the most clear way possible.